tthoma24/lambda-s3-sftp/README.md

 **Status**

-The function currently uses username/password to connect to the remote SFTP, and does not support public key authentication.
+The function currently uses username/password to connect to the remote SFTP, and does not support private key authentication.
+Paramiko does support it, so it wouldn't be hard to add support if required.

 **Tests**